-9.6 Cloud Flying
+9.7 Cloud Flying

 - 1. Cloud flying is prohibited (see section 15.1 Penalties). - 2.
 Cloud flying is defined as any part of the glider or the pilot disappearing from the view of observers or pilots close to him or her. - 3.
+Since it is against the law to climb up the side of a cloud above the transition level, this may not be an acceptable excuse for being higher than other pilots in the case of a complaint. - 4.
 It is the responsibility of the competitors to report cloud flying to the MD or the TD.

-9.7 Altitude Control
+9.8 Altitude Control